OSRUI'S MUSIC EXPERIENCE FOR ADULTS

 2018 tuition is $510 per person (in double rooms with private bath), or $435 for Nerenberg housing (centrally located washrooms at the end of the hall).

 Tuition includes meals from Thursday dinner through Sunday breakfast, lodging for three nights, and all in-camp programming.
 A limited number of single rooms are available for an additional $150.

 How to Register

-Online registration opens above on Sunday, August 5, at 4 pm Eastern / 3 pm Central / 2 pm Mountain / 1 pm Pacific time.
-Click on the registration button above after that time.
+Online registration opens August 19 at 5:00 p.m.
+Central Time.
+You'll be able to click on the registration above.
 Applications will be accepted on a first-come, first-served basis until the program is filled.
 The registration form gives you the option of paying via credit card with Visa or MasterCard, or finalizing your registration by mailing a check made payable to OSRUI to: Shabbat Shira / OSRUI, 1121 Lake Cook Road, Suite D, Deerfield IL 60015.

 When you are filling out the registration form, if you do not see the "submit" button at the bottom, please try again with a different browser or device.
 You will receive a confirmation message via email.
 Check your junk or spam folder if you do not get a confirmation email promptly.

 If you have made arrangements with Go Riteway van transit for a pickup time before noon Thursday, please call them at 800-236-5450 and change your reservation to 12 noon.
 No vans will be going to camp earlier than that.
 If you are arriving on an early flight, relax at the Milwaukee Airport before the vans start leaving at noon.